neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-processing.md

 #### Follow a Progression

-The real skill in group building is in correctly reading your group, understanding their needs, knowing where they are in the group process, and then responding with the correct type of intervention.
-For example, doing intense feedback exercises in the beginning, before FOPpers know each other, is probably going to turn the FOPpers off, and maybe worse, undermine their trust in you.
+The real skill in group building is in correctly reading your group, understanding their needs, knowing where you are in the group process, and then responding with the correct type of intervention.
+For example, doing intense feedback exercises in the beginning, before FOPpers know each other, is probably going to turn the FOPpers off, and, maybe worse, undermine their trust in you.
 On the other hand, there may be times when issues are straining to reach the surface, and doing an appreciation circle would be very frustrating to FOPpers needing to discuss more intense problems.

 In the beginning of your trip, FOPpers will probably be more inclined to open up if the exercises are oriented toward sharing "safe" information about themselves - common information they regularly share with new friends.
 As the group members become accustomed to one another, and an atmosphere of trust is established, then sharing can progress to a higher level, with FOPpers revealing more of themselves to the group.
-Remember, this is not group therapy!
+Remember: this is not group therapy!
 It's important for group leaders to keep the topics of sharing from getting too personal and tragic - be sure you can handle the topic you open up.
-The sharing has more to do with understanding the FOP-per as he/she operates in the group, and not about the details of a troubled home life.
+The sharing has more to do with understanding the FOP-per as he/she operates in the group, and less to do with the details of a troubled home life.
 That said, FOPpers are not isolated from their former memories and experiences while on the trip, and just because something is hard to share and sad does not mean it is out-of-bounds.
-To understand a FOPper in the group, the group might need to understand tough elements of the FOPper's past.
+To understand a FOPper in the group the group might need to understand tough elements of the FOPper's past.

 Here are some suggestions for processing exercises corresponding to the typical stages of group development:

-- Forming: Initial name games and light-weight sharing, goal setting.
+- Forming: Initial name games, light-weight sharing, and goal setting.
 - Storming: Group problem solving activities, group sharing exercises, appreciation circles, comfortable feedback, facilitating conflicts with round tables, self-awareness exercises.
 - Norming: Re-evaluating group goals, sharing exercises, group problem solving activities.
-- Performing/Transition (to life at Harvard): Comfortable and uncomfortable feed- back exercises, appreciation, reaffirming feedback.
+- Performing/Transition (to life at Harvard): Comfortable and uncomfortable feedback exercises, appreciation, reaffirming feedback.

 #### Processing at Will: The Flexible Evening Meeting

 Some groups, and even some leaders, respond negatively to the idea that every evening they have to get together to "debrief the day," or "talk about deep issues."
 If leaders are turned off by having to lead evening meetings, and FOPpers are dreading the next time they have to "talk about all this serious stuff," then evening meetings are nearly worthless.
-If your group whines and complains every time you bring up group meeting, then be flexible.
+If your group whines and complains every time you bring up group meeting, be flexible.
 Plan to do evening meeting type activities at different times during the day, catching FOPpers when they're full of energy.
 Do an appreciation circle at the end of the trail, or over lunch.
-Circle up at a regroup and do a check in, have them say something as they take a treat.
+Circle up at a regroup and do a check in; have them say something as they take a treat.
 Perhaps this lighter technique might better suit your group.
 Sticking with the daily meeting may also get your group used to coming together for discussions and open the door for Summit meetings.

 When thinking of the specific technique you want to use to frame your evening meeting, some genres of exercises to consider are: